1d9/andy/README.md

 # Andy
-REST Node API for rolling dice.
+Node API for rolling dice.

 ## Dice Notation
 Some role playing games that require some amount of randomness utilise dice of various sides, and in various amounts.
 There exists a format to describe an amount of dice, as well as the number of sides they have.
 The format is: